 Definitions

-• “Basic research”: Basic research is NOT the research led by a lone scientist on esoteric scientific subjects.
+- “Basic research”: Basic research is NOT the research led by a lone scientist on esoteric scientific subjects.
 Basic research is the first step in acquiring the knowledge required to make medical discoveries.
 Without basic research, there is no translational or clinical research.
-Basic research starts with a simple question: how does this work?
+Basic research starts with a simple question:

-• “Clinical research”.
+.
+As an example, genetic diagnosis for people with LGMD2I is provided by sequencing the FKRP gene, a feat that can only be done because of the many basic research discoveries made during the 2nd half of the 20th century and starting with the structure of our DNA (the molecule that contains our genome). - “Clinical research”.
 Clinical research includes any studies in humans aimed at either better understanding how a disease appears and progresses or testing the means to detect, diagnose, and treat a disease.
 Clinical research is directly related to studying humans, either directly by clinical trials or by using human sample/tissues to understand a clinical observation.

-• “Research tools”: Research tools are the means to facilitate research (basic, translational and clinical).
+- “Research tools”: Research tools are the means to facilitate research (basic, translational and clinical).
 They can be anything needed to make observations and measurements, and to analyze experimental results.
 Examples of research tools include laboratory instruments, software, animal models, antibodies, biomarkers, registries, study questionnaires, cell lines, and biobanks.

 Bringing a treatment to market